awcat/Political_test/README.md

 RUN the application locally using docker

-#RUN the custom script
+#Start the App
+cd Politial_test
 bash deploy.sh

 #Application should be available at
 localhost:3000

+How the app works
-#Enter your name and city
+1) Enter your name and city

-#Answer the questions
+2) Answer the questions

-#Submit and view the results
+3) Submit and view the finale result

-#Check the database entries
-localhost:3000/results
+4) To see all the submitted questionnaires go to: localhost:3000/results

+#Stop the app
+Ctrl+C